-Concurrently, a spokeswoman for Huobi, which is one of the world’s largest cryptocurrency exchanges, said that they are optimising their staff, which means cutting off their worst performing employees.
+Concurrently, a spokeswoman for Huobi exchange review, which is one of the world’s largest cryptocurrency exchanges, said that they are optimising their staff, which means cutting off their worst performing employees.
 She also mentioned that this does not mean that they are not hiring anymore, but that they will continue to hire new staff for emerging markets and core teams.

 According to some experts, downsizing is part of the cycle of many new, high-growth industries.
 The recent downsizing of cryptocurrency companies may instead give rise to sharper, more focused companies in the future.